nirizr/rematch/docs/installation.rst

   confidential data will be kept on servers only accessible to those with permission to access said data.
 See Privacy section for more details.

+.. tip:: Windows based server installtions are possible but not recommended.
+  Some packages (scikit-learn, numpy, scipy) are required by the server but are more complicated to install on windows.
+Windows Subsystem for Linux may ease the installation process.
+Using Anaconda for python package management may also be helpful.

 Installing Rematch server docker container
 ++++++++++++++++++++++++++++++++++++++++++